What’s in This Article

 Pilot Training and Experience

-Pilot training and experience play a key role in airline safety.
-French Bee puts strong emphasis on both.
-The airline hires pilots with substantial experience in commercial aviation.
-Many have flown for major carriers before.
-This ensures flight crews have the skills to handle various scenarios, including adverse weather conditions and technical malfunctions.
+French bee hires pilots with solid experience in commercial aviation.
+Many have flown for major carriers before joining.
+This ensures flight crews handle a wide range of scenarios, including bad weather and technical faults.

 Aircraft Maintenance and Inspections